Introduction to Flutter

-2. The development time in case of Flutter is reduced by record time.
-There are multiple factors which help developers to ship the application to the market in record-breaking time.
+2. The development time in the case of Flutter is reduced by record time.
+There are multiple factors that help developers to ship the application to the market in record-breaking time.

-- The Hot-Reload Feature which allows the developer to see their changes without losing the current state of the application.
+- The Hot-Reload feature allows the developer to see their changes without losing the current state of the application.

 - Huge Catalog of Ready-to-use widgets.

-- Along with the Widgets, it also provides.s a Customizable kit which saves time like no other framework.
+- Along with the Widgets, it also provides.s a Customizable kit that saves time like no other framework.